0cjs/sedoc/8bit/fm7/fm-7.md

 chassis.
 If a disk controller card is plugged without drives attached, the tone will be produced after about 15 seconds.

 A pair of the DIP switches can be used to ground boot ROM A9/A10 lines, which appear to have pullups otherwise.
-This gives a choice of four different 480 byte sets of bootcode.
-The boot ROM C̅S̅ is selected by `AB9 ∧
-#FCXX` to enable only during the upper 1/2 KB.
-(XXX But how do the vectors
-get read from RAM?
+(SE:1-15) This gives a choice of four different 480 byte sets of bootcode.
+The boot ROM C̅S̅ is selected by `AB9 ∧ #FCXX` to enable only during the upper 1/2 KB.
+(XXX But how do the vectors get read from RAM?)

 Per SS:1-25, a flip-flop determines whether the top 31K is mapped to BASIC ROM (`Q` high) or RAM (`Q` low).
 Reading `$fd0f` sets the flip-flip